 Click to view more details about each scholarship.

-Karleen Wilde by (from left) Ashley Hejlik and Taryn Hejlik.
+Gracie Jensen by (from left) Paul and Ashley Hejlik and Taryn Rux.

 The Gannon Hejlik Memorial Scholarship has been established for any Lincoln High School graduate who is enrolling in a two or four year college.